HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The answer depends on your preference for creating UI layouts.
-Here is how I would approach it:
+Here's how I would approach it:

 	>I prefer creating them in code because it gives me more flexibility and control over the layout, which is useful for more complex and dynamic UIs.
 It's also easier to manage with version control and refactoring, especially with the introduction of SwiftUI and its declarative approach, which makes building layouts easier and more intuitive than with UIKit.
 Storyboards, on the other hand, are faster to prototype and easily support segues and Auto Layout constraints.
 However, they are prone to merge conflicts, and it's difficult to reuse views or create complex, dynamic UIs.
 	</details>